If you have questions or want more information about Global Field Studies in General Education, Arts and Sciences, contact:

-Beginning in January 2015 and in coordination with WorldStrides International Discovery, the college will offer ongoing opportunities for students, faculty and staff to explore the world together.
+In 2015 and in coordination with WorldStrides International Discovery, the college will offer ongoing opportunities for students, faculty and staff to explore the world together.
 The program incorporates a week or more of international travel into for-credit courses that satisfy general-education or academic program requirements.

 Several Global Field Studies in General Education, Arts and Sciences international travel experiences have been organized for UB by WorldStrides International Discovery, well known as an educational travel agency and staffed by former educators, that tailors every trip to the interests and academic needs of student travelers.